oracle/python-oracledb/doc/src/api_manual/cursor.rst

     or if the cursor has not had an operation invoked via the :meth:`~Cursor.execute()` method yet.

+    .. versionchanged:: 1.4.0

+        Previously, this attribute was a sequence of 7-item sequences.
+Each of these sequences contained information describing one result column:
+        (name, type, display_size, internal_size, precision, scale, null_ok).

 .. attribute:: Cursor.fetchvars

     This read-only attribute specifies the list of variables created for the